aljazst/github-contributions-generator/README.md

 # GitHub contributions generator

 A script written in Go, which goal is to make your GitHub contributions graph the way you want it to be.
+:shipit: The goal of this was to improve my Go skills and to have some fun!
+Enjoy! :beers:

 ## What's the goal?
 Let't transform this